direct to content

 Status

-Although parts of the ship were salvaged in the years following its wreckage, a significant part of it has survived in place, at a depth of around 8 meters.
-The site is classified as an historical shipwreck and is protected under the Australian historical Shipwrecks Act 1976.
+Although parts of the ship were salvaged in the years following its demise, a significant part of it has survived in situ, at a depth of around 8 meters.
+The site is classified as an historical shipwreck and is protected under the Australian Historical Shipwrecks Act from 1976.

-The propeller of the Emden at the wreck site.
-Source: Underwater Australasia.
+The propeller of the SMS Emden at the wreck site.

 References